erikr/erikr/posts/data-lessons-from-biotech.md

 For "Next Steps", I listed 2-3 upcoming milestones.
 I omitted future goals that were months away or abstract.
 I like accountability so I was precise with who owned each next step, and the date of expected completion.

 Initially I wrote the digest, circulated to my team for feedback, and sent it out.
-Over time, I delegated more of the digest.
-The topics also stabilized into our ~5 platform-related goals.
-The digest became the channel for each goal owner to share progress with the company.
+Over time, I delegated more.

-## 3. Conduct monthly retrospectives with your team to reflect and learn.
+## Conduct monthly retrospectives with your team to reflect and learn.

 Every month, the DSE team met (over Zoom) to hold a retrospective (retro, for short).
 We covered three topics: